stormpath/stormpath-sdk-java/extensions/spring/docs/source/forgot-password.rst

     stormpath.web.change.nextUri = /login?status=changed

 As you can see, this URI has a ``status=changed`` query parameter.
-The plugin's default login view will recognize the query parameter and show the user a nice message explaining that their account has been verified and that they can log in:
+The default login view will recognize the query parameter and show the user a nice message explaining that their account has been verified and that they can log in:

 .. image:: /_static/login-changed.png